Sachin-D-N/Amazon_Food_Reviews/README.md

 [Ans] We could use the Score/Rating.
 A rating of 4 or 5 could be cosnidered a positive review.
 A review of 1 or 2 could be considered negative.
 A review of 3 is nuetral and ignored.
 This is an approximate and proxy way of determining the polarity (positivity/negativity) of a review.

-To know data analysis and Featurization techniques visit my medium blog https://medium.com/analytics-vidhya/amazon-fine-food-reviews-featurization-with-natural-language-processing-a386b0317f56
+To Know the Complete overview of the Amazon Food review dataset and Featurization visit my medium blog  https://medium.com/analytics-vidhya/amazon-fine-food-reviews-featurization-with-natural-language-processing-a386b0317f56

 ## Task 02.KNN_Amazon_Food_Reviews